openshift-labs/learn-katacoda/middleware/middleware-camelk/camel-k-eventing/step1.md

 * **Password:** ``admin``{{copy}}

+## Installing Camel K from the OpenShift OperatorHub
+Camel K Operator can be deployed on the OpenShift cluster from the OperatorHub.
+The OperatorHub is available from the OpenShift Container Platform web console and provides an interface for cluster administrators to discover and install Operators.

+It is responsible for building, deploying Camel Applications and also creating surrounding resources.
+It is also responsible for watching any code or configuration updates and automatically updates it.
+To install simply run the command.

+Create a new OpenShift project ``camel-knative``, in the left navigation menu, click *Home* > *Project* > *Create Project*.
+Enter a project name, for example, ``camel-knative``, and click *Create*.

+In the left navigation menu, click *Catalog* > *OperatorHub* In the Filter by keyword text box, enter Camel K to find the *Camel K Operator*.
+Read the information about the Operator, and click *Install*.
+This displays the Create Operator Subscription page.

+Select the following subscription settings:
+- Update Channel > *Stable*
+- Installation Mode > *All namespaces on the cluster (default)*
+- Approval Strategy > Automatic

+Click Subscribe.
+This displays the Operators > Installed Operators page.

+Wait a few moments until the Status for the Camel K Operator displays Succeeded and the subscription is Up to Date.

 ## Logging in to the Cluster via CLI

 Before creating any applications, login as admin.
 This will be required if you want to log in to the web console and